PurritoBin/PurritoBin/README.md

  ```

 There are clients in the [clients](clients/) folder which allow you to do all this automatically.
 There are POSIX compliant shell clients which work on all platforms, the only dependency on the client side is the presence of [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org/).
+Pull requests for other clients are highly welcome.

 ### Why is this secure?
 - All the encryption is done on the client side.